Financial Samurai

 Stock Market Performance During Previous Fed-Rate-Hike Cycles

-However, the 10-year bond yield is at about 4%, meaning the yield curve is inverted.
+However, the 10-year bond yield is at about 4.2%, meaning the yield curve remains inverted.
 With an inverted yield curve, fears of another recession within the next 12 months is increasing.

 Inflation has proven stickier than expected unfortunately.
 Here are some straightforward ways to combat inflation if you want to reduce costs.

-If the Fed follows a gradual 0.5% hike at each meeting, then the impact to borrowing costs won’t be that great.
+The impact to borrowing costs won't be that great if the Fed hikes gradually.
 Consumers on variable rates will have plenty of time to refinance to a fixed rate.
 Unfortunately, the Fed has been aggressive and both consumer borrowing costs and mortgage rates have increased tremendously.

 How Fed Rate Hikes Affect Stock Market Returns